Crindigo/termcraft/doc/techtree.md

   - creation of charcoal kilns, unfired pots, fired pots (used for fluid collection), fired clay bricks (fireclay=clay + kaolinite). can make quicklime from chalk.

+- cooking ovens (req: charcoal production)
+  - creation of brick ovens, used for heated drying and cooking/baking of food

 - agriculture (req: pottery)
   - creation of farms, flint scythe for gathering basic seeds. farms can be watered via command for temporary speed boost, and also fertilized with manure.